scottheron/rainyday/README.md

 ### Features
 * A users can create a profile and search for places to visit.
-* They can set their zip during sign up and on their profile which will be the default seach location, however they can also change the zip for a one time search in a new location.
+* They can set their zip during sign up and on their profile which will be the default search location, however they can also change the zip for a one time search in a new location.
 * The user can create a list to keep track of places and goals to visit and accomplish.
 * The user can unlock Achievments which reflect their completed goals.
 * If the user forgets their password they can request a change password reset email be sent to their address with a link to reset their password.